alfetahe/elector/README.md

 `post_election_hooks` - A list of hooks/function calls that will be triggered exactly after the election process.
 Expects a list of tuples with the following format: `{Module, Function, Args}`.
 Default is `[]`.
 - `startup_hooks_enabled`- If true the `pre_election_hooks` and `post_election_hooks` will be triggered on startup.
 Default is `true`.
-- `quorum_size` - The number of nodes that should be available in the cluster before the election process is started.
-This value is only checked before automatic election trigger including the startup and does not affect the manual election exection using `elect/0` or `elect_sync/0` Default is `1`.
+- `quorum_size` - The number of nodes(including the local node) that should be available in the cluster before the election process is started.
+Default is `1`.
+Do not set it to `0` as it will disable the election process, leave 1 if you want to run the election process even if there is only one node in the cluster.

 ## Guides